Building Trust in Health Services and Vaccinations During the COVID-19 Pandemic

 Employer Vaccine Communication Resources

-After thorough background research of workplace vaccine education and communication strategies, we developed a series of tools for employers to plan and implement a campaign aimed at ensuring high uptake of Covid-19 vaccines among their employees.
-This include (1) an employee survey for employers to assess levels of willingness to vaccinate among their workforce, as well as better understand the communications and information their employees wish to see from company leadership; (2) a checklist to plan, design, and implement a company-wide communications plan tailored to employee questions and concerns; (3) an evidence-based set of steps and strategies to build vaccine confidence among employees and facilitate access to vaccines.
-These steps include strategies both with or without the presence of onsite vaccination clinics.
-These materials will be made available to employers through Business Partners to CONVINCE’s resource website.
-The survey will be widely fielded in mid-Spring, the participating companies are TBD.
+After thorough background research of workplace vaccine education and communication strategies, CONVINCE USA developed a series of tools for employers to plan and implement a campaign aimed at ensuring high uptake of Covid-19 vaccines among their employees.
+This included (1) an employee survey for employers to assess levels of willingness to vaccinate among their workforce, as well as better understand the communications and information their employees wish to see from company leadership; (2) a checklist to plan, design, and implement a company-wide communications plan tailored to employee questions and concerns; (3) an evidence-based set of steps and strategies to build vaccine confidence among employees and facilitate access to vaccines.
+These steps included strategies both with or without the presence of onsite vaccination clinics.
+These materials were made available to employers through Business Partners to CONVINCE’s resource website.